AleMorales/personalwebsite/content/home/about.md

 # Biography

-I am a postdoc working in plant modelling at the universities of Wageningen and Utrecht.
-My research interest include model-based statistical inference and plant ecophysiology, with an emphasis on the contributions of photosynthesis and morphology to plant growth.
-I am also a passionate programmer and I have developed several R and Julia packages.
-I am also a strong supporter of reproducible research.
+I am a postdoctoral researcher at the universities of Wageningen and Utrecht.
+My skills include model-based statistical inference, scientific programming and process-based modelling as applied in Plant Sciences.
+I am an experienced R and Julia programmer with which I have built several [packages](https://github.com/alemorales).